The iPhone 11 is Apple’s colorful new handset for the masses

 Sponsored Links

-The iPhone 11 features an anodized aluminum and glass design, and adopts a 6.1-inch LCD TrueTone display similar to the XR's "Liquid Retina" panel.
+The iPhone 11 features an anodized aluminum and glass design and adopts a 6.1-inch LCD TrueTone display, similar to the XR's "Liquid Retina" panel.
 Possibly inspired by companies like Huawei and Samsung delivering flagships in gorgeous finishes, Apple is also offering the iPhone 11 in six attractive shades including Product (Red), lavender and green.

-It has two rear cameras wrapped under that glass -- one is a 12-megapixel sensor while the other a 12-megapixel ultra wide camera for expansive landscapes.
+It has two rear cameras wrapped under that glass -- one is a 12-megapixel sensor while the other a 12-megapixel ultra-wide camera for expansive landscapes.
 The camera app UI has also been tweaked to show you what the wider lens sees while you're framing your shot with the main camera.
 Apple also updated its imaging algorithms to better process skin tones, highlights and shadows, as well as offer optical zoom and portrait effects via the dual cameras.

 There's also a new Night mode that comes on automatically when the iPhone 11 determines it's "dark enough" and based on samples Apple showed during its keynote, the feature is comparable to Google's Night Sight.
 It opens up the lens for longer periods when there's no movement in the scene to let in more light, then uses noise reduction to clean up the resulting image.